zacbir/geometriq/README.md

-# Geometer
+# Geometriq

-Geometer is an extensible library for creating 2D geometrical art.
+Geometriq is an extensible library for creating 2D geometrical art.

 It provides a single, unified API for creating a variety of shapes and transforms, and abstracts away the implementation details of